omeka/omeka-s-enduser/docs/modules/activitylog.md

 ## Delete events

-From the Modules page, a global admin user can select "Configure" in the Activity Log entry.
+From the Modules page, a Global Admin user can select "Configure" in the Activity Log entry.
 This offers the ability to delete all Activity Log entries before a given date.

 ![The configuration page for Activity Log, with the option to delete events occurring before an entered date.](modulesfiles/activityLog_config.png)